Logar Province: Demographics

-7.2 percent of the population lived below the national poverty line, the lowest of all of Afghanistan's provinces.

 In 2008, the population of Logar was estimated to be at 349,000 people.
 The province has 44,209 households, with an average of eight individuals per home.
 Rural districts are home to 72 percent of the population.
-Farsi/Dari is spoken by two-thirds of villages and 60% of the population, whereas Pashto is spoken by one-third of villages and 40% of the people.
-Kochi people(nomads) live in the province of Logar, and their numbers fluctuate with the seasons.
-In the winter, 96,280 people, or 4% of the Kochi people population, stay in Logar and live in 29 settlements.
-During the summer, the Kochi people population swells to 208,339, making Logar the province with the second-highest number of Kochi people after Kabul province.
+Dari is spoken by two-thirds of villages and 60% of the population, whereas Pashto is spoken by one-third of villages and 40% of the people.
+The Kochi people (nomads) also live in Logar, and their numbers fluctuate with the seasons.
+In the winter, 96,280 or 4% of them stay in Logar and live in 29 settlements.
+During the summer, the Kochi's population increases to 208,339, making Logar the province with the second-highest number of Kochi people after neighboring Kabul province.